-Professor Andrew Lowe is Chair in Plant Conservation Biology, Deputy Dean - Partnerships and Collaboration, Faculty of Sciences and Director of the Centre for Conservation Science and Technology at the University of Adelaide; and Principal Advisor - Biodiversity Research Partnerships in the South Australian Department of Environment, Water and Natural Resources.
+Professor Andrew Lowe is the inaugural Director of Food Innovation, Chair of Plant Conservation Biology and Director of the Centre for Conservation Science and Technology at the University of Adelaide.
+He is also Principal Advisor:- Biodiversity Research Partnerships for the South Australian Department of Environment, Water and Natural Resources.

 Andrew’s predominant research interest is ‘how do plants survive and adapt to anthropomorphized landscapes?’